It all started in 2009 when...

 Over the years, Bret Lieberman identified an absence of local social vocational and employment programs focusing on industry-specific training helping youth with developmental disabilities to advance into Competitive Integrated Employment.
 Additionally, it was identified there was a deficit of programs designed to support students once they graduated from high school.
 Several YIC students reported they were successful with taking one or two classes in the post secondary education environment, but expressed it was extremely hard to find/maintain employment and continue to make social connections in school/work environments.

-Based on these identified needs, the YIC organization decided to shift the focus of its curriculum from solely a social inclusion program, into a comprehensive industry-specific social vocational program; helping consumers with developmental disabilities to identify potential career paths, receive industry-specific training, and be presented with Competitive Integrated Employment opportunities.
-YIC’s mission is to help consumers with developmental disabilities obtain real-world experience within the music/recording industry that will aid in securing Competitive Integrated Employment, ultimately resulting in consumers obtaining meaningful jobs and careers with livable wages, an improved quality of life, and increased independence.
+Based on these identified needs, the YIC organization decided to shift the focus of its curriculum from solely a social inclusion program, into a comprehensive industry-specific community integration training and employment program; helping consumers with developmental disabilities to identify potential career paths, receive industry-specific training, and be presented with Competitive Integrated Employment opportunities.
+YIC’s mission is to help consumers with developmental disabilities obtain real-world experience within the music/entertainment industry that will aid in securing Competitive Integrated Employment, ultimately resulting in consumers obtaining meaningful jobs and careers with livable wages, an improved quality of life, and increased independence.

-YIC is a 501(c)3 non-profit organization based in Santa Clarita, CA. We provide social vocational training and employment services to teens & young adults with developmental disabilities to develop skills that will assist them in obtaining work within the music and entertainment industries at competitive wages.
+YIC is a 501(c)3 non-profit organization based in Santa Clarita, CA. We provide community integration training and employment services to individuals with developmental disabilities to develop skills that will assist them in obtaining work within the music and entertainment industries at competitive wages.